Campus-Specific Credit Requirements for Undergraduate Degrees and Majors, Minors, and Certificates: Twin Cities, Crookston, Morris, Rochester

 - Academic Major

-- A student's main field of specialization during his or her undergraduate or graduate studies.
+- A student's main field of specialization during the student's undergraduate or graduate studies.
 The major is recorded on the student's transcript.

 - Academic Minor

-- A student's declared secondary field of study or specialization during his or her undergraduate or graduate studies.
+- A student's declared secondary field of study or specialization during the student's undergraduate or graduate studies.
 A minor typically consists of a set of courses that meet specified guidelines and is designed to allow a sub-major concentration in an academic discipline or in a specific area in or across disciplines.
 The minor is recorded on the student's transcript.

 - Requirements for the major and minor